FRIENDS OF CAVERSHAM COURT GARDENS

 TEA KIOSK

-The Tea Kiosk will re-open on Friday 28 March in advance of Mothering Sunday and thereafter Wednesday to Sunday each week (11.00 a.m. to 5.00 p.m.), weather permitting.
+The charity run Tea Kiosk is now open for the season.
+It is open Wednesday to Sunday each week (11.00 a.m. to 5.00 p.m.), weather permitting.